Flutterwave/Node-v3/documentation/settlements.md

 ## Get all settlements

-This describes how to fetch all settlements
+This section describes how to fetch all settlements.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');